lillylangtree/mdb-nav/README.md

 3/ Home page should appear

-If you don't have npm installed you can still run the application just copy the main folder to where your files get served from locally
+If you don't have npm installed you can still run the application.
+Just copy the main folder to where your files get served from locally